TIC-ORT/fanatic/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# do you magic and send the pull request
+# do your magic and send the pull request
 ```
 ## Acerca de